 - The measure is currently endorsed at the unit level and is being submitted for maintenance to also be endorsed at the hospital level, using a weighting methodology based on the number and types of units in the hospital.
 It has been tested at both the unit and hospital level.
-It can also be reported at the system level for large hospital systems, although testing has not been completed at that level. - Testing was conducted on the performance measure score for the nursing care unit and hospital levels using data from 2013 NDNQI hospitals (n=1552 hospitals, 11,779 nursing units). - Nursing Care Unit level reliability testing was conducted by 2 methods: Signal-to-Noise analysis and Intraclass Correlation Coefficient (ICC). - The developers conducted another signal-to-noise analysis using a different methodology than was done for the nursing-unit testing.
-The average reliability scores from this analysis was 0.75 ± 0.18, with individual hospital reliability values ranging from 0.04-0.98. - The reliability of the patient injury fall rate measure based on the signal-to-noise analysis ranged from 0.61 (Step-down units) to 0.70 (Surgical). - The ICC estimates indicate that there is relatively more true variation between nursing units than between hospitals. - The average squared correlation value across the bootstrap samples, which the developers describe as the proportion of total variance in the hospital score that can be accounted by variance in the true hospital injury fall rate, was 0.68 ± 0.18, with individual squared correlation values ranging from 0.03-0.96 across hospitals.
+It can also be reported at the system level for large hospital systems, although testing has not been completed at that level. - Testing was conducted on the performance measure score for the nursing care unit and hospital levels using data from 2013 NDNQI hospitals (n=1552 hospitals, 11,779 nursing units). - Nursing Care Unit level reliability testing was conducted by 2 methods: Signal-to-Noise analysis and Intra-class Correlation Coefficient (ICC). - The developers conducted another signal-to-noise analysis using a different methodology than was done for the nursing-unit testing.
+The average reliability scores from this analysis was 0.75 ± 0.18, with individual hospital reliability values ranging from 0.04-0.98. - The reliability of the patient injury fall rate measure based on the signal-to-noise analysis ranged from 0.61 (Step-down units) to 0.70 (Surgical). - The ICC estimates indicate that there is relatively more true variation between nursing units than between hospitals. - The average squared correlation value across the bootstrap samples, which the developers describe as the proportion of total variance in the hospital score that can be accounted by variance in the true hospital injury fall rate, was 0.68 ± 0.18 , with individual squared correlation values ranging from 0.03-0.96 across hospitals. - The Committee agreed the three types of reliability testing were sufficient (signal to noise, interclass correlation, and a qualitative RN study).